benmvp/benmvp.com/content/posts/modern-javascript-syntax-react/index.md

 ---
 date: 2020-12-17
-title: Modern Javascript syntax to be awesome at React
+title: Top X newish Javascript features to be awesome at React
-# shortDescription: Some reasons why I choose React Testing Library over Enzyme for testing React components
+shortDescription: The most important features in modern JavaScript that will take your React skills to the next level
 category: template
 # tags: [react, hooks]
 # hero: ./blue-anchor-on-wall.jpg